 Extra Detail Oriented:

-Bookkeeping, accounting, and accounts payable clerks have overall control of a company’s financial records, which they must use correctly and keep confidential.
-It is necessary that an accounts payable specialist must also allow for record transparency during audits and keep abreast of any misuse of a company’s funds, making their manager, employer, or project management aware of any issues or questions they have.
+Accounts payable clerks have significant access and control of a company’s financial records, which they must use correctly and keep confidential.
+However, an accounts payable specialist must also allow for record transparency during audits and keep abreast of any misuse of a company’s funds, making their manager, employer, or project management aware of any issues or questions they have.

-Bookkeeping, accounting, and accounts payable clerks use numbers daily and should be comfortable with basic arithmetic skills and problem solving.
+Bookkeeping, and accounts payable clerks use numbers daily and should be comfortable with basic arithmetic skills and problem solving.
 A post-secondary education in accounting or economics may not be a requirement, but would be a great aid to your resume.

-If you want to pursue a career as an accounts payable specialist some future employers require a candidate to have at least a high school diploma or its equivalent rather than a college degree.
-While many employers offer entry-level positions that do not require prior experience or training, employers may show preference to candidates with several years of accounting-related experience proving their ability or formal post-secondary education, such as a bachelor's or master of business administration (MBA) over those without.
+If you want to pursue a career as an accounts payable specialist, some future employers will have a policy that requires a candidate only to have a high school diploma or its equivalent rather than a college degree.
+While many employers offer entry-level positions that do not require prior experience or training, employers may search for candidates with several years of accounting-related experience proving their ability or formal post-secondary education, such as a bachelor's or master of business administration (MBA) over those without.

-It’s not unusual for an accounts payable specialist to earn an Associate’s Degree in accounting, finance or payroll accounting.
+It’s not unusual for an accounts payable specialist to earn an associate degree in accounting or finance.
 Candidates with more specialized skills and training who have made the commitment to gain extra level of education in the subject may have an advantage over those who simply have on-the-job experience.

-It is not common for a candidate to have a Bachelor’s Degree in accounting or a related field to be considered for an accounts payable specialist position.
-But those who have earned a bachelor’s degree sometimes look for clerk positions to gain employment in a specific company or industry, while ultimately set themselves on a path to pursue a higher position.
+It is not as common for corporate entities to look for people with a bachelor’s degree in this or a related area for an accounts payable specialist position.
+However, those who have earned a bachelor’s degree sometimes look for clerk positions to gain employment in a select company, area, locations, or industry, while ultimately setting themselves on a path to pursue a higher position.

 Many online and campus-based colleges and technical schools offer certificate programs specific to accounts payable specialists.
-Should you opt to enroll in said programs, courses often include: Basic financial accounting, business math, computerized accounting and written business communication.
+Should you opt to enroll in said programs, courses often include: basic financial accounting, business math, computerized records, and written business communication.

 Certified Accounts Payable Associates

-This is a designation for those who have less than 5 years of accounting or bookkeeping experience.
+This is a designation for those who have less than 5 years of experience.
 This certificate lets an accounts payable specialist show their skills within the profession while working at an entry-level position within a company or organization.
-CAPA candidates need at least 1 year of experience working with accounts payable and an Associate’s Degree in accounting or a related field, or 3 years of relevant work experience in lieu of a formal education.
+CAPA candidates need at least 1 year of experience working with accounts payable and an associate degree in this or a related field, or 3 years of relevant work experience in lieu of a formal education.
 Once experience and/or educational qualifications are completed, candidates may take the CAPA exam.
 The CAPA designation is given after successful completion of the exam.

 Certified Accounts Payable Professional

-This is a designation for accounts payable professionals who meet one of the following qualifications:
+This is a designation for accounts payable workers who meet one of the following qualifications:

 If those certifications are of no interest to the candidate, an alternative certification is offered via the American Institute of Bookkeepers.
 This association offers the Certified Bookkeeper Designation to qualified candidates.
-To qualify for the designation, candidates must have at least 2 years of professional experience in accounting, bookkeeping, accounts payable or a related field.
-After the minimum qualifications are met, candidates are required to pass a 4-part exam covering various accounting-related topics.
+To qualify for the designation, candidates must have at least 2 years of experience in accounting, bookkeeping, accounts payable, or a related area.
+After the minimum qualifications are met, candidates are required to pass a 4-part exam covering various related topics.
 The first two portions of the exam must be taken at one of the 300 Prometric Testing centers located nationwide.
 The remaining two sections are in offered in an open-book format and are available online.
 However, this may not serve you as well as the other certifications as it certifies you are a bookkeeper rather than an AP specialist.

-Sometimes, bookkeeping, accounting, and accounts payable specialists may work longer hours to meet deadlines at the end of the fiscal year, during tax time, or when monthly or yearly accounting audits are required.
+Sometimes, bookkeeping and accounts payable specialists may work longer hours to meet deadlines at the end of the fiscal year, when taxes are due, or when monthly or yearly audits are required.

 According to Salaray.com, bookkeeping, accounting, and accounts payable specialists held about 1.7 million jobs in 2016.
 The largest employers of bookkeeping, accounting, and accounts payable clerks were as follows:

-Bookkeeping, accounting, and accounts payable specialists typically work in offices.
-Bookkeepers who work for numerous firms simultaneously may visit their clients’ places of business.
+Bookkeeping and accounts payable specialists typically work in offices.
+Bookkeepers who work for numerous firms simultaneously by visiting various places of business.
 They often work solo, but sometimes collaborate with other accountants, managers, and auditing clerks from other departments.

-Most bookkeeping, accounting, and accounts payable specialists work full-time.
+Most bookkeeping and accounts payable specialists work full-time.
 However, according to Salary.com, about 1 in 4 worked part-time in 2016.
-Again, it is not unusual that these employees work additional hours to meet deadlines at the end of the fiscal year, during tax time, or when monthly or yearly accounting audits are required.
+Again, it is not unusual that these employees work additional hours to meet deadlines at the end of the fiscal year or when monthly or yearly accounting audits are required.